swei5/michigan_notes/EECS-476/Homework 2.md

 Diameter: $5.000$

 ##### Question 2.4 (b)
+$(11,4)$.

 ##### Question 2.4 (c)
+$(10,5)$.

 ##### Question 2.4 (d)
+Centroid: The centroid shifts towards the outlier because it is the average of all points.
+Diameter: The diameter increases significantly since the maximum pairwise distance will likely involve the outlier.
+Clustroid: The clustroid may change as the point that minimizes the maximum or sum of distances may shift, depending on how the outlier affects the overall distance structure.

 #### Question 2.5

 ##### Question 2.5 (a)

 ##### Question 2.5 (b)